 The Custom-Thematic quadrant contains most of the catalogued projects (233 projects, 64%), which shows that the main efforts across the UN System are focused on building custom solutions to support thematic work for core operations and programmatic delivery.
 Projects in this quadrant indicate a trend of leveraging AI technologies to create innovative solutions that are adaptable, efficient, and aligned with organizational mandates.
 The projects also emphasize the importance of data analysis, decision support, and real-time insights to address complex challenges in various sectors.
-An example is IFAD's use of Large Language Models (LLMs) to extract and classify statements from national pathways and dialogues on food systems^{bxxviii}, combined with data visualization tools to map and analyse key priorities for countries in the organization's operations portfolio.
+An example is IFAD's use of Large Language Models (LLMs) to extract and classify statements from national pathways and dialogues on food systems to countries in the organization's operations portfolio.

 The Custom-Functional quadrant contains fewer but still a significant number of projects (92 projects, 25%), which indicates that many solutions still require customization or in-house development, despite supporting functional areas or routine tasks that are commonly found in all organizations.
 Projects in this quadrant emphasize operational efficiency, knowledge management, and decision-making processes.
 However, while AI offers significant potential for improving day-to-day work within UN organizations, overcoming recurring challenges related to data quality, solution cost, and user acceptance are important to realize the full benefits of these technologies.
-An example is WIPO's custom speech-to-text service ^{texxix} used to transcribe speeches, meetings, interviews, and other spoken content in a secure, accurate, reliable, adaptable, and confidential manner.
+An example is WIPO's custom speech-to-text service boxxix used to transcribe speeches, meetings, interviews, and other spoken content in a secure, accurate, reliable, adaptable, and confidential manner.